Tweetieshy/TweetieBot/Readme.txt

 Configure the script on/off hotkey, useful to deactivate it fast if something goes wrong or you want take control again for another reason.
 If you configured it, use the hotkey to start the bot, keep lol window as active window (GoS Ext doesnt work with lol minimized, you should know that).

+Turn on "center sceen on champion" before you start script.

+Activate the script by pressing the activation Hotkey

 Bot now starts to buy and walk to configured lane and... well... does his thing.

+If you want do something while Bot runs, first deactivate it with the activation Hotkey.

+It is possible to start playing a game normally and after a certain time activating Bot, even though item recognition will not work properly if you didnt follow the buy order of the bot or other strange behaviours may occur, including getting stuck in terrain.